lexik/LexikMonologBrowserBundle/README.md

             id:           lexik_monolog_browser.handler.doctrine_dbal
 ```

-Now you have enabled and configured the handler, you should want to display log entries so just import the routing files:
+Now you have enabled and configured the handler, you migth want to display log entries, just import the routing file:

 ``` yaml
 # app/config/routing.yml